Solving apple waste at the start

 Big Question: How can we make apple production less wasteful, more sustainable, and better for farmers and apple workers?

 The Biodesign challenge is an international team competition with an emphasis on design engaging in science.
-Biodesign Challenge is an education program and competition that is shaping the first generation of biodesigners.
-They partner high school and university students with scientists, artists, and designers to envision, create, and critique transformational applications in biotech.
+They partner university students with scientists, artists, and designers to envision, create, and critique transformational applications in biotech.

 Apples are grown in orchards and handpicked off apple trees.
 Apple farming often involves growing a variety of apple types.
 Innovation in the industry is rather slow, as many practices have not changed for decades.

 In the apple farming industry, apples are either fresh apples or processing apples.
 Fresh apples are the ones that produce a profit and go to grocery stores or schools.
 Processing apples are juiced or made into sauce and in most cases give apple farmers no profit.